rpsffx/zess/packages/router/README.md

 - `searchParams`: A reactive object with current search parameters that auto-updates when `location.search` changes or when modified via `setSearchParams`
 - `setSearchParams`: A function to update search parameters
-  - `params`: New search parameters object.
-Setting a property value to `undefined` removes that property
+  - `params`: Search parameters to merge with existing ones.
+Setting a property value to `undefined`, `null` or an empty string removes that property
   - `replace`: Optional flag to replace the current history entry

 **Example:**